 There are many things to think about when considering a website makeover, such as search engine optimization (SEO) to bring your business higher into the public consciousness, navigability, and ease of access, interactive strategies to promote recognition and trust, social networking tactics, and aesthetics.
 At Newell Ledbetter Advertising, Inc. we have the know-how when it comes to website upgrades and new site launch.

-Internet advertising and marketing open up an array of possibilities that involve creative and technical ways to get your advertising message to a broader audience.
+Digital marketing opens up an array of possibilities that involve creative and technical ways to get your advertising message to a broader audience.
 Electronic advertising, customer relations and data collection, media placement, and customer engagement can all be achieved through a prominent web presence.
 Other strategies we use to earn the attention of the Internet user include search engine marketing (SEM), search engine optimization (SEO), pay-per-click (PPC), banner ads, email advertising, mobile advertising, and social networking.
 Considering that 84% of Internet users rely on search engines to gather information, the ‘net continues to be a force to be reckoned with when it comes to media messages.

-Internet advertising can be an inexpensive means of promoting goods and services directly to a client’s target demographic.
+Digital marketing can be an inexpensive means of promoting goods and services directly to a client’s target demographic.
 The nature of the Internet allows potential consumers to research and purchase products and services conveniently and on their terms, which can bring results quickly.
 Some strategies we utilize are:

-- PPC (pay per click): advertisements for brands and products are done on predetermined websites and helps in generating
+- PPC (pay per click): advertisements for brands and products are done on predetermined websites and helps in generating leads for companies.

 - SEO (search engine optimization): the process of improving the visibility of a website or a webpage to increase the number of “hits” (visitors) to the site or page.